 I once spent an evening in Yab, the self professed “Glamour Club” and noticed mostly how incredibly unglamorous the place is, but also how dire.
 The DJs played 30-second snippet remixes of every song ever recorded.
 It was horrendous.
 I lost hope for Florence that night.
 A while later however, after a few cocktails in the excellent Mayday Bar, I stumbled across the queue to Tropical Animals – which looked promising.
 No students vomiting over each others heels is always nice.
 We went inside.

 The interior of the club looks for all intent like a warehouse-conversion, only it was never a warehouse.
 In Florence, when one opens a club, the first thing they do is find crystals and lots and lots of paint – sometimes some velour.
 Then they don’t stop decorating until it’s far too late.
 Here however, they’ve kept it nice and plain.
 Dark walls, a large central dance floor and plenty of snooks to disappear to once your feet get tired, or you need to hide in the shadows for a minute or two.
-The music is a good mix of underground electronica, bits of minimal and house from an impressive collection of resident DJs and occasional guests.
+The music is a good mix of underground and avant-garde electronica, bits of minimal, and house from an impressive collection of resident DJs and occasional guests.

 Expect lots of make-up, lots of fashion (good and bad but always better than Yab), lots of smoke (yes, the cigarette kind) and good minimal beats.